-2. PetAg Boundary Indoor/Outdoor Cat Repellent — Best Value
+2. PetAg Boundary Indoor/Outdoor Cat Repellent Spray — Best Value

 If you have multiple surfaces that you want to keep your cat away from, PetAg Boundary can be used both indoors or outside.
 It’s great for keeping cats out of gardens and garbage cans, as well as off of furniture.

 Despite its versatility, the spray is surprisingly inexpensive.
 It comes in a large, 22-ounce bottle that’s nevertheless cheaper than many other, smaller sprays.
 That’s why it’s our pick for best cat repellent spray for the money, and the best cat repellent spray for furniture.

 The effects of the spray last for 24 hours, so while it won’t provide permanent deterrence, it should be more than enough to curb temporary misbehavior.
 If you’re diligent about reapplication, you can quickly teach your cat which areas are off-limits.